jdidion/autoclick/cli_spec/README.md

 #### regexp

 A regular expression that may be used to validate the option arguments.
 May be specified regardless of the *type*, but typically this is used with "string" values.
-If *default *is specified, the value must match *regexp*.
+If *default* is specified, the value must match *regexp*.

 #### formats

 For options of type "file", specifies an array allowed file formats.
 A format may be specified using "glob" syntax, meaning that the file name should be checked against the pattern, or it may be an [International Resource Identifier](https://tools.ietf.org/html/rfc3987).
 Optional; defaults to ["*"].
-If *default *is specified, it must match at least one of the formats.
+If *default* is specified, it must match at least one of the formats.

 #### channel

 The channel of an input or output parameter.
 Optional; allowed values are "none", "input", "output", and "error".
-When *type *is "file" or "directory", the default value is "input" for operands and "output" for options; otherwise the default value is "none".
+When *type* is "file" or "directory", the default value is "input" for operands and "output" for options; otherwise the default value is "none".

 When *hidden* is *true*, the value of *channel* may take on additional implications, depending on the values of *type* and *default*.
 It is an error for any command to have more than one hidden parameter each with *channel* values of "input", "output", and "error".

-* When *channel *is "input"
+* When *channel* is "input"

     * If *default* is defined, the value is passed to the command via standard input

-        * If *type* is "file", the contents of the file are sent to standard input (e.g. using an input redirect or by "cat"-int the file and piping it to the command)
+        * If *type* is "file", the contents of the file are sent to standard input (e.g. using an input redirect or by *cat*ing the file and piping it to the command)

-        * Otherwise the value itself is sent to standard input (e.g. using "echo")
+        * Otherwise the value itself is sent to standard input (e.g. using *echo*)

     * Otherwise, the system standard input is redirected to the command.